Watch the incredible goal that helped send Edina back to the state tournament | Strib Varsity

 A second-period goal by an Edina hockey player during the Section 6 tournament championship on Wednesday, Feb.
-25 is going viral.
+25 is going viral (watch the video above from our partners at NSPN).

-Barstool Sports shared the clip initially posted by KSTP to its millions of followers.

 With 1:46 on the clock, junior forward Bode McConnell launched a shot off the glass that eventually rolled onto the top of the goal, off the crossbar and bounced off Wayzata goalie Ryan Pellinger.
 McConnell — Edina’s top-scorer with 33 goals, 21 assists and 54 points this season — was there to follow it through with a tap in.